 Ms McGrap was the first, but she was definitely not the last…

-It’s finally all up on ArchiveOfOurOwn, fanfiction.net, and Inkitt as of a couple of weeks ago, so you can feel free to read it (completely free).
+You can read it on my Patreon page, or if you prefer, it’s also up on ArchiveOfOurOwn and fanfiction.net.
 It’s not particularly long (70K words — a short novel).
 Let me know what you think!* And who is Spock but the Tin Man, who claims to have no heart but is, underneath, deeply passionate?
 Who is Data but the Scarecrow, childlike but inhumanly intelligent?
 Who is Picard but a man with the courage and convictions of the Lion?
 Who is Kirk but a man with the dogged determination of Dorothy to brave the unknown?
 Or maybe McCoy is the Lion?
 And where does Riker fit in?
 Or Ozma?
 I don’t know.
 Tell me in the comments how you think Oz maps to Star Trek.